MaximilianBeckers/FDRthresholding/readme.md

 If you want to use the LocScale feature, you should have a running LocScale version, together with MPI,  as described here:  https://git.embl.de/jakobi/LocScale/wikis/home.

+Installation time is dependent on the installation time you need for LocScale and EMAN2.
+The presented algorithms are basically just scripts that have to be copied to the computer and do not require any further installation.

 ## How to use